 With the onset of winter months, the cockroach could be looking for asylum within the walls of your comfortable home, contact Beeline Pest Control to be sure they don’t discover it.

 For years, the saying, “Sleep tight, don’t let the bed bugs bite,” was a vague, lights-out saying for children all over the United States.
-During the past couple of years, bed bugs have begun to resurface and become problematic during the winter season when people tends to stay inside and unknowingly carry the little guys from one place to another.
+During the past couple of years, bed bugs have begun to resurface and become problematic during the winter season when people tend to stay inside and unknowingly carry the little guys from one place to another.

-Bed bugs are wingless, rust-colored pests around the size of a lemon seed, clear (or bright red, if they have recently eaten), and hardly visible to the naked eye.
+Bed bugs are wingless, rust-colored pests around the size of lemon seed, clear (or bright red, if they have recently eaten), and hardly visible to the naked eye.

-They can not fly or have nests like other bugs, but they do move quickly and congregate in groups discovering safe hiding spots within your home.
+They cannot fly or have nests like other bugs, but they do move quickly and congregate in groups discovering safe hiding spots within your home.